What are custom attributes?

-- Value: The specific value that is assigned to that player.
+- Value: The specific value that is assigned to that video.

-For example, let's say you want to classify a player based on the product line.
+For example, let's say you want to classify a video based on the product line.
 We could create the following attribute:

-This would add a Product Line=Widget custom field to the player metadata.
+This would add a secure Product Line=Widget custom field to the video metadata.

 However, with custom attributes, you're setting these details specifically so that your API-connected tools can read them (including Marketo), and be able to sort them based on these extra details.